mlflow/mlflow/CONTRIBUTING.rst

 Database Schema Changes
 -----------------------
-MLflow's Tracking component supports storing experiment and run data in a SQL backend.
+MLflow's Tracking component supports storing experiment and runs data in a SQL backend.
 To make changes to the tracking database schema, run the following from your checkout of MLflow: